iv660/arduino-snake-game/README.md

 * [ ] **Obstacles**: Add obstacles like rocks, walls, or other barriers that the snake must navigate around.

 * [ ] **Multiple apples**: Place multiple apples at a time.
-Require player to eat them all before placing any new apples.
+Require the player to eat all the apples before placing any new ones.

 * [ ] **Fake targets**: Place multiple apples, only one of which is actually edible.